alan-agius4/angular5-dynamic-supress-meta-error/README.md

-# Angular 5 @dynamic supress metadata error
+# Angular 5 @dynamic supress metadata error Issue #21123

+## Angular Issue
+This is for Angular issue: https://github.com/angular/angular/issues/21123

 ## General info
 I am bundling a library and having set `skipTemplateCodegen` and `strictMetadataEmit` to `true`.